USS Helena (CA-75): 1960s

 On 5 January 1960 Helena departed for the Western Pacific in company with USS Yorktown and her escort of Destroyer Squadron 23.
 Visits to Korea and to Taiwan prefaced her participation in Operation Blue Star, one of the largest peacetime amphibious exercises in our history.

 After a period in Japan, Helena sailed with USS Ranger and Saint Paul to Guam.
 On 24 April 1960, Helena, in company with destroyers USS Taylor and USS Jenkins, set sail for Australia.
 She then returned to Long Beach and from June until November underwent extensive overhaul.
 In mid-January 1961 she became the permanent flagship of Commander, 1st Fleet.

 On 17 May 1961, led by the Helena, 12 1st Fleet ships put on a firepower demonstration for more than 700 members of the American Ordnance Association.
 In June, Helena, with eight guests of the Secretary of the Navy on board, cruised to Portland, Oregon, for the Rose Festival.

 During the next months, Helena joined in Exercise Tail Wind, rendezvousing with the cruiser Los Angeles, the guided missile frigate Coontz and their destroyer escort to form the largest "Fleet Sail" in 4 years.
 Helena visited major ports of the Far East, rode out Typhoon Olga off Hong Kong, then returned to San Diego, California, on 6 October, soon to participate in Exercise Covered Wagon.
 During the remainder of the year, Helena participated in a major fleet demonstration observed by the Chief of Naval Operations, Admiral George W. Anderson.
 Her last operation of the year was Exercise "Black Bear."

 During 1961 and 1962, Helena, operated in United States West Coast and western Pacific waters, taking part in several amphibious operations with ships of the 1st Fleet and elements of the 1st Marine Division and 3rd Marine Air Wing.
 Helena embarked foreign and staff officers from the Naval War College in March 1962, and two groups of Navy League members engaged in orientation cruises in June and August.

 As 1962 ended, Helena was scheduled for inactivation at Long Beach Naval Shipyard.
 On 18 March 1963, Commander 1st Fleet shifted his flag to Saint Paul.

+She appeared as a search/recovery vessel in the 1963 movie A Ticklish Affair.